Send the link below via email or IMCopy

 3. We feel aversion toward things which have physical traits that are displeasing to us, or which we we have experienced in the past and which caused us discomfort, pain, misery or some other complaint.

-4. The atoms which make up those things we feel desire or aversion toward, move into our sense receptors (waves, or some other form), and result in desire or aversion based on a result of scent, feel, look, sound, etc.
+4. The atoms which make up those things we feel desire or aversion toward, move into our sense receptors (waves, or some other form), and result in desire or aversion based on the facts about: scent, feel, look, sound, etc.

 Hunger, thirst, listening, and the sensation of touch are all connected to physical mechanisms in the body, and our sense receptors (eyes, ears, nose, etc.) are connected physically to our brains.

 HOBBES ON FREEDOM (94):

 1. "Liberty, or Freedom, signifieth (properly), the absence of opposition; (by opposition, I mean external impediments of motion;) and may be applied no less to irrational, and inanimate creatures, than to rational."